-During the year ended May 31, 2020, the Organization received a Paycheck Protection Program (PPP) loan under the Cares Act and an Economic Injury Disaster (EID) loan through the United States Small Business Administration (SBA).
-The Organization accounts for these loans received as a financial liability in accordance with the FASB ASC Topic 470, Debt, and accrued interest in accordance with the interest method under ASC Subtopic 835-30.
-The Organization would reduce the liability by the amount forgiven and record a gain on extinguishment once the loan is partly or wholly forgiven and legal release is received.
+During the year ended May 31, 2021, the Organization received a Paycheck Protection Program (PPP) loan under the Cares Act through the United States Small Business Administration (SBA).
+The Organization accounts for the loan received as a financial liability in accordance with the FASB ASC Topic 470, Debt, and accrued interest in accordance with the interest method under ASC Subtopic 835-30.
+The Organization would reduce the liability by the amount forgiven and record a contribution income once the loan is partly or wholly forgiven and legal release is received.